Duckos-Mods/DInI/README.md

 # DInI
-DInI is a header only C++ ini parsing lib and is meant to make parsing ini files easy \n
+DInI is a header only C++ ini parsing lib and is meant to make parsing ini files easy

 # Docs